supriyo-guha/Offensive-Adversary-Simulation-Critical-Infrastructures/README.md

 ---

+## Research Contributions
+This repository makes the following **research contributions**:

+- Proposes a **behavior-centric adversary simulation framework** for critical infrastructure environments, abstracting adversary actions as decision-driven lifecycle states rather than procedural attack steps.

+- Introduces **trust-boundary–oriented modeling** to analyze adversary movement across segmented enterprise IT and operational technology (OT) environments.

+- Treats **operational security (OpSec)** as a first-class research variable, modeling trade-offs between stealth, persistence, and detection risk.

+- Provides an **ethically safe abstraction layer** derived from a practical and implementation-driven M.Tech dissertation, enabling academic reuse without exposing operational attack code.

+These contributions are intended to support reproducible, analytical, and doctoral-level research into adversary behavior and cyber–physical risk.

+---

 ## Research Motivation
 The increasing convergence of Information Technology (IT) and Operational Technology (OT) has expanded the attack surface of critical infrastructure systems.
 While defensive mechanisms and incident response strategies are widely studied, **controlled offensive simulations that model realistic adversary behavior across segmented IT–OT environments remain limited in academic literature**.